Tetrads in Yang-Mills geometrodynamics: gauge geometry

 We can notice that the second term contains the same electromagnetic transformed tetrads as the first one.
 Therefore, when we compare these two terms, it is straightforward to see that it is not possible, after the second gauge transformation, from these transformed electromagnetic tetrads, to ``remember'' any relative change associated to the second gauge transformation.
+In addition, the second line in (\ref{S1DOUBLETR}) contains only $S_{1}$, and the third line contains only $S_{2}$.
+This means that the second LB1 tetrad transformation on blade one is not going to remember the first one.
+The algebra underlying these statements can be followed through \cite{A}.
+Then, another way of thinking of (\ref{S1DOUBLETR}) is by first performing two successive local Lorentz transformations of the electromagnetic tetrad in the first line, and second, by performing two successive $LB1$ tetrad transformations in the second and third line.
+In section \ref{sec:appIII} we study one last important remark about the composition of transformations.
 Let us analyze the expression $\tilde{E}_{\delta}^{\:\:\rho} = \tilde{\Lambda}^{\alpha}_{\:\:\delta}\:E_{\alpha}^{\:\:\rho}$.
 This is going to be a Lorentz transformed electromagnetic tetrad vector.
 The Lorentz transformations are generated by $SU(2)$ local gauge transformations, and can be thought of, as simple spatial rotations, see section \ref{sec:appII}.
 Then, if we keep the same notation as in \cite{A}, we can call,